chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

     - After the restore command is successfully executed.
 If we run the `chef-automate config show`, we can see that both ElasticSearch and OpenSearch config are part of Automate Config.
 After restoring Automate HA talk to OpenSearch.

-    - Remove the elaticsearch config from all Frontend nodes, to do that, redirect the applied config to the file and set the config again.
+    - Remove the elastic search config from all Frontend nodes; to do that, redirect the applied config to the file and set the config again.
 For example:

     ```bash
     chef-automate config show > applied_config.toml